FormingWorlds/PROTEUS/socrates/readme.md

-Socrates source goes here.
-Path should be /socrates/socrates_1806/
+- Socrates source goes here.
+Path should be /socrates/socrates_main/
+- Overwrite ./socrates_main/make/Mk_cmd with Mk_cmd from this folder